dclong/blog/en/content/2018-10-18-my-docker-images.markdown

     when the Docker image was built.
     Those historical versions of Docker images might be helpful in some rare situations.
     Generally speaking,
-    the historical tags should be used
+    the historical tags shouldn't be used
     and instead the `latest` tag (the default when you do not specify a tag) is recommended for most users.

 3. The Docker image